InvenTrust Properties (NYSE:IVT) Hits New 52-Week High - Here's What Happened

-InvenTrust Properties Corp.
-(NYSE:IVT - Get Free Report) shares reached a new 52-week high during trading on Friday .
-The company traded as high as $32.63 and last traded at $32.60, with a volume of 174912 shares trading hands.
-The stock had previously closed at $32.10.
+Shares of InvenTrust Properties Corp.
+(NYSE:IVT - Get Free Report) hit a new 52-week high during trading on Thursday .
+The stock traded as high as $32.99 and last traded at $32.6170, with a volume of 31283 shares traded.
+The stock had previously closed at $32.18.

-A number of research firms have recently commented on IVT.
-Weiss Ratings reaffirmed a "buy (b)" rating on shares of InvenTrust Properties in a research note on Monday, December 29th.
-Wells Fargo & Company upped their target price on InvenTrust Properties from $33.00 to $34.00 and gave the company an "overweight" rating in a research note on Thursday, March 19th.
-Wall Street Zen cut InvenTrust Properties from a "hold" rating to a "sell" rating in a research note on Tuesday, March 31st.
-Finally, KeyCorp began coverage on InvenTrust Properties in a research note on Friday, March 6th.
+A number of research analysts have commented on IVT shares.
+Wells Fargo & Company increased their target price on InvenTrust Properties from $33.00 to $34.00 and gave the stock an "overweight" rating in a report on Thursday, March 19th.
+Weiss Ratings restated a "buy (b)" rating on shares of InvenTrust Properties in a research report on Monday, December 29th.
+Wall Street Zen raised InvenTrust Properties from a "sell" rating to a "hold" rating in a report on Saturday, April 18th.
+Finally, KeyCorp started coverage on shares of InvenTrust Properties in a research note on Friday, March 6th.
 They set an "overweight" rating and a $35.00 target price on the stock.
-Five equities research analysts have rated the stock with a Buy rating and two have issued a Hold rating to the company.
-Based on data from MarketBeat.com, the company has a consensus rating of "Moderate Buy" and an average price target of $32.33.
+Five investment analysts have rated the stock with a Buy rating and two have issued a Hold rating to the company's stock.
+Based on data from MarketBeat.com, the stock currently has an average rating of "Moderate Buy" and an average target price of $32.33.

 InvenTrust Properties Increases Dividend

 The company also recently declared a quarterly dividend, which was paid on Wednesday, April 15th.
-Investors of record on Tuesday, March 31st were issued a $0.25 dividend.
-The ex-dividend date was Tuesday, March 31st.
+Stockholders of record on Tuesday, March 31st were issued a $0.25 dividend.
 This is a positive change from InvenTrust Properties's previous quarterly dividend of $0.24.
-This represents a $1.00 dividend on an annualized basis and a dividend yield of 3.1%.
+The ex-dividend date of this dividend was Tuesday, March 31st.
+This represents a $1.00 annualized dividend and a dividend yield of 3.1%.
 InvenTrust Properties's dividend payout ratio (DPR) is presently 69.93%.

-Large investors have recently modified their holdings of the company.
-Principal Financial Group Inc. boosted its holdings in shares of InvenTrust Properties by 1.3% in the third quarter.
-Principal Financial Group Inc. now owns 4,732,791 shares of the company's stock valued at $135,453,000 after purchasing an additional 60,395 shares during the period.
-Envestnet Asset Management Inc. lifted its holdings in InvenTrust Properties by 40.5% during the third quarter.
-Envestnet Asset Management Inc. now owns 199,821 shares of the company's stock worth $5,719,000 after buying an additional 57,633 shares during the period.
-Chilton Capital Management LLC lifted its holdings in InvenTrust Properties by 13.8% during the third quarter.
-Chilton Capital Management LLC now owns 286,754 shares of the company's stock worth $8,269,000 after buying an additional 34,841 shares during the period.
-Vision Capital Corp lifted its holdings in InvenTrust Properties by 11.8% during the third quarter.
-Vision Capital Corp now owns 1,105,874 shares of the company's stock worth $31,650,000 after buying an additional 116,402 shares during the period.
-Finally, Centersquare Investment Management LLC purchased a new stake in InvenTrust Properties during the third quarter worth $5,263,000.
-Hedge funds and other institutional investors own 61.70% of the company's stock.
+A number of institutional investors and hedge funds have recently made changes to their positions in IVT.
+Principal Financial Group Inc. grew its holdings in InvenTrust Properties by 1.3% in the 3rd quarter.
+Principal Financial Group Inc. now owns 4,732,791 shares of the company's stock valued at $135,453,000 after buying an additional 60,395 shares in the last quarter.
+Envestnet Asset Management Inc. raised its stake in InvenTrust Properties by 40.5% in the 3rd quarter.
+Envestnet Asset Management Inc. now owns 199,821 shares of the company's stock worth $5,719,000 after purchasing an additional 57,633 shares in the last quarter.
+Chilton Capital Management LLC increased its holdings in shares of InvenTrust Properties by 13.8% during the third quarter.
+Chilton Capital Management LLC now owns 286,754 shares of the company's stock worth $8,269,000 after purchasing an additional 34,841 shares during the period.
+Vision Capital Corp raised its position in shares of InvenTrust Properties by 11.8% in the third quarter.
+Vision Capital Corp now owns 1,105,874 shares of the company's stock valued at $31,650,000 after buying an additional 116,402 shares in the last quarter.
+Finally, Centersquare Investment Management LLC acquired a new stake in InvenTrust Properties during the third quarter worth approximately $5,263,000.
+Institutional investors own 61.70% of the company's stock.

 (Get Free Report